laktam/smart-hire/README.md

 # Smart Hire
 Smart Hire is a cloud-based recruitment platform designed to seamlessly connect job seekers and recruiters.
-It leverages Azure's cloud infrastructure, Docker containers, Spring Boot application, and powerful tools like Azure Blob Storage, Document Intelligence, and Cosmos DB.
+It leverages Azure's cloud infrastructure, Document Intelligence for smart data extraction, Gemini AI for smart matching, and other technologies like Spring Boot, Azure Blob Storage, Cosmos DB and Docker.

 ## Features
 1. Job Seeker Portal: Enables job seekers to upload their PDF resumes without entering any additional information.